 “I have used several different tools to detect sewage pollution in coastal waters around Hawai‘i Island, including using fecal indicator bacteria (Enterococcus, Clostridium perfringens, Bacteriodes), as well as stable isotopes of nitrogen, oxygen, and boron in coastal waters and seaweed tissues, and dye tracer studies,” she explains.

 “My students and I have developed tools for visualizing temporal and spatial distributions of microbial pollution, and are currently working on developing a model to predict unsafe swimming conditions using real-time water quality data from the Hilo Bay water quality buoy and other real-time gages for river flow, rainfall, and waves.”

-Recently, through a marine science thesis project, Wiegner has begun to examine Staphlyococcus aureus, a bacterium that causes serious skin infections, distributions in coastal waters to see if they are related to sewage pollution, other water quality parameters, or environmental conditions.
+Through a marine science thesis project, Wiegner has begun to examine Staphylococcus aureus, a bacterium that causes serious skin infections, distributions in coastal waters to see if they are related to sewage pollution, other water quality parameters, or environmental conditions.
 The state of Hawai‘i has the highest number of Staph infections in the nation, and it is largely thought that many of them are acquired during recreational water activities.

 Data that Wiegner collects and tools that she and her team are developing relative to microbial pollution are being shared with Hawai‘i county, state, and federal government decision-makers and natural resource managers to help manage and reduce sewage pollution on Hawai‘i Island.

 “We have worked closely with two communities on island to collect data demonstrating the sewage pollution from homes is entering the near-shore waters, impacting natural resources, and posing a health risk to recreational water users,” she says.

 This information has been shared with the impacted communities through public presentations, handouts, and websites.